joeyhub/fuse-ptfs/README.md

 This is an early release, use at your own risk.
 Software has no warranty.

-It is very likely to be unstable in certain situations especially where concurrency is needed.
+It is not well tested especially for concurrent or heavy usage.
+However it has been successfully used for building images without error.

-It is recommended to only use it on a testing basis unless you know what you are doing and can test for consistency after making file operations.
+It is recommended to only use it on a testing basis unless you know what you are doing and can test for consistency after file operations.

 Introduction
 ============